-Since 1986, research efforts have been made to assess the nature and magnitude of killer whale/blackcod (sablefish; Anoplopoma fimbria) interactions (Dahlheim 1988; Yano and Dahlheim 1995).
+Since 1986, research efforts have been made to assess the nature and magnitude of killer whale/blackcod (sablefish; Anoplopoma fimbria) interactions (Dahlheim 1988, Yano and Dahlheim 1995).
 Fishery interactions have occurred each year in the Bering Sea and Prince William Sound, with the number of annual reports varying considerably.
-Data collected from the Japan/U. S. cooperative longline research surveys operating in the Bering Sea indicate that interactions may be increasing and expanding into the Aleutian Islands region (Yano and Dahlheim 1995).
+Data collected from the Japan/U. S. cooperative longline research surveys operating in the Bering Sea indicate that interactions may be increasing and expanding into the Aleutian Island region (Yano and Dahlheim 1995).
 During the 1992 surveys conducted in the Bering Sea and western Gulf of Alaska, 9 of 182 (4.9%) individual whales in 7 of the 12 (58%) pods encountered had evidence of bullet wounds (Dahlheim and Waite 1993).
 The relationship between wounding due to shooting and survival is unknown.
 In Prince William Sound, the pod responsible for most of the fishery interactions has experienced a high level of mortality: between 1986 and 1991, 22 whales out of a pod of 37 (59%) are missing and considered dead (Matkin et al. 1994).
-The cause of death for these whales is unknown, but it may be related to gunshot wounds or effects of the Exxon Valdez oil spill (Dahlheim and Matkin 1994).
+The cause of death for these whales is unknown, but may be related to gunshot wounds or effects of the Exxon Valdez oil spill (Dahlheim and Matkin 1994).

 The shooting of killer whales in Canadian waters has also been a concern in the past.
-However, in recent years the Canadian portion of the stock has been researched so extensively that evidence of bullet wounds would have been noticed if shooting was prevalent (G. Ellis, pers. comm., Pacific Biological Station, Nanaimo, BC, V9R 5K6).
+However, in recent years there have been no reports of shooting incidents in Canadian waters.
+In fact, the likelihood of shooting incidents involving 'transient' killer whales is thought to be minimal since commercial fishermen are most likely to observe 'transients' feeding on seals or sea lions instead of interacting with their fishing gear (G. Ellis, pers. comm., Pacific Biological Station, Nanaimo, BC, V9R 5K6).